• Monarch Butterflies © Worldwide Quest

 Meals: Breakfast, Lunch, Dinner.
 Overnight: Misión Grand, Valle de Bravo.

 Before departing the Valle de Bravo area, we make a stop at the Monte Alto Reserve.
-Breathe in the aroma of pine and Oyamel trees and marvel at the sweeping vistas above which vultures, hawks, swifts, and swallows drift.
-Spotted and Gray-barred Wrens are possible in scrubby vegetation, along with Brown-backed Solitaires, and Rufous-capped Brushfinches.
+Breathe in the aroma of pine and Oyamel trees and marvel at the sweeping vistas above which vultures, hawks, swifts and swallows drift.
+Spotted and Grey-barred Wrens are possible in scrubby vegetation along with Brown-backed Solitaires, and Rufous-capped Brushfinches.
 Hermit and Grace’s Warblers are part of another diverse mix of these tiny avian jewels.
 This is another prime site for Red Warblers.

 After arriving back in Mexico City, enjoy the rest of the afternoon at leisure and rest up for tomorrow’s visit to an entirely new habitat.